reuk/wayverb/docs_source/ray_tracer.md

 with specific frequency content at a precise time.
 This reflection data is precise and accurate, so it can be used to render an output signal at arbitrarily high sampling frequencies.
-Ray tracing, on the other hand, is inexact because it is based on statistical methods.
+Ray tracing, on the other hand, is inexact because it is based on stochastic methods.
 The accuracy of the output increases with the average number of rays detected per unit time.
 It is shown in [@vorlander_auralization:_2007, p.
 191] that the mean number of intersections $k$ per time period $\Delta t$ is given by